duncantl/RAppian/docs/fourPartRecRel.md

 1 requestId         INTEGER       TRUE         FALSE b3b96eb8-996b-44bb-b614-34e3dc4badf7
 ```

+So we are relating `Task Log.requestId` to `EFRM Request Details.requestId`.

 The third element of the urn does not correspond to a field in `Request Details` (b, the record
 type).
 Again, we look at the record-relationships, i.e., `brr` and
 match
 ```
 j = which(e[3] == brr$uuid)